 (vii) According to the information and explanations given to us and the

 books of account examined by us, in respect of statutory dues:

-(i) the Company is generally regular in depositing undisputed statutory
+a) The Company has generally been regular in depositing undisputed

-(ii) there were no undisputed amounts payable in respect of such
+There were no undisputed amounts payable in respect of the aforesaid

 than six months from the date they became payable.

 b) There are no dues of Wealth Tax and Customs Duty which have not been

 deposited on account of any dispute with the relevant authorities.

 Details of dues towards Income Tax, Sales Tax, Service Tax, Excise